ShueiYang/diary-ejs-challenge/README.md

+# Exercice: make a daily journal

-## Ejs / Node.js challenge to make a daily journal.
+Ejs / Express.js challenge to make a daily journal.